trntv/apis-list/README.md

 - [Graphql360](https://github.com/apis-list/apis-list/blob/main/apis/graphql360/graphql360.md) - Create and consume 360 degree panoramic tours using a GraphQL API
 - [Gravatar](https://github.com/apis-list/apis-list/blob/main/apis/gravatar/gravatar.md) - Use the links below to find out more about constructing request URLs, different imp
 - [Gyazo](https://github.com/apis-list/apis-list/blob/main/apis/gyazo/gyazo.md) - Overview The Gyazo API can be used in a wide array of apps to upload new images, show a Gyazo userâ€™s images, and more
-- [IBM Visual Recognition](https://github.com/apis-list/apis-list/blob/main/apis/ibm-visual-recognition/ibm-visual-recognition.md) - Existing instances are supported until 1 December 2021, but as of 7 January 2021, you can&#39;t create instances
 - [Iconfinder](https://github.com/apis-list/apis-list/blob/main/apis/iconfinder/iconfinder.md) - The Iconfinder API is a HTTP JSON API and allows you to programatically access resources on the service, such as icons, icon sets, categories, styles, authors, etc
 - [Icons8](https://github.com/apis-list/apis-list/blob/main/apis/icons8/icons8.md) - Icons8 offers simple reliable solutions to cope with all sorts of the challenges concerning icons
 - [Imagga Api](https://github.com/apis-list/apis-list/blob/main/apis/imagga-api/imagga-api.md) - identifies the content of images and videos, classify images based on content, extracts colors, moderates NSFW content